 Glass or plastic measuring cups frequently print serving amounts to the left of the handle, meaning lefties who pour with their left and hold the cup with their right will either see nothing at all or the metric system side.

-Most lefties get used to shifting with their right hand, but it’s still awkward to try and fetch a (non-alcoholic) drink from the cup holder on the right side of the driver’s seat.
+Most lefties get used to shifting with their right hand, but it’s still awkward to try and fetch your water bottle or cappuccino from the cup holder on the right side of the driver’s seat.

 Manual can openers favor right-handed operation, meaning lefties are forced to either obscure the knob with their left or move in the opposite direction.
 (Pull-tab cans have saved the sanity of many a lefty.)
 The same holds true for potato peelers, which are engineered for the right-handed majority.
 Fortunately, a few stores sell mirror-imaged kitchen tools.